 Click here to open the Simulink Real-Time model with the interface subsystem included:

 Build the model.
-Upon build completion, the Simulink Real-Time application is downloaded to the target computer and the bitstream is downloaded to the FPGA.
+When the build is complete, the Simulink Real-Time application is downloaded to the target computer and the bitstream is downloaded to the FPGA.

 Run the application.
 The eight pulse train signals sent and received through the FPGA and the LVCMOS I/O channels are displayed on the target scope.